mimamercury/mimamercury.com/src/data/posts/anti_trans_anti_abortion_bills_jan_10_2023.md

 topics: ['legislature', 'legislature_2024']
 ---

-Legislative bills were introduced this week that would make performing abortions on others a felony, prohibit gender treatment medications and surgery, and require students to be called by their given names in school.
+Legislative bills were introduced this week that would make performing abortions on others a felony, prohibit gender-affirming care, and require students to be called by their given names in school.

 All bills are in the very early stages as this is the first week of Washington's 2024 legislative session.
 The state provides a [guide to citizen participation in legislature]().